 As computing technology has evolved, so too has its desire to get you spelling things correctly.
 But whereas once you had to fire up a spellchecker and have an app laboriously go through an entire document, these days your Macs and iOS devices will sort your spellings on the fly.

 This is autocorrect, baked deep into every Apple operating system.
-The thinking is you just get on with typing, and let the Mac deal with those moments when your fingers hit the wrong keys.
+The theory is that you just get on with typing, and let the Mac deal with those moments when your fingers hit the wrong keys.
 But autocorrect itself sometimes errs, and so you need to know how to overrule and tame it.
 This feature will show you how.

 Furthermore, related text replacement functionality also sits at the heart of macOS and iOS.
 This is in similar territory to autocorrection, but is based around triggers and phrases defined by you, rather than whatever's in Apple's dictionary.
 For example, your Mac, iPhone or iPad will correct 'helllo' to 'hello'.
 But if you specifically want a construction like 'addr1' to expand to your home address (or if you want 'aapl' to turn into the Apple logo), text replacement's where to head.
 So we'll be looking at that too.